Are E-Bikes Legal in WA? Here’s What You Need to Know

 To be classified as a legal “power-assisted pedal cycle” in WA, your e-bike must meet one of the following:

-Most Dirodi e-bikes (like the Rover, Classic, and X models) meet the 250W pedelec standard, so you’re good to go.
+Most Dirodi e-bikes meet the 250W pedelec standard, so you’re good to go.

 🚫 What’s Not Legal?